-1. Stop using your credit cards.
+1. Stop using your credit cards

 If you have any cards that are still active and have limits, stop using them.
 You need to stop increasing your debt level in order to reduce it.

-2. Make a budget.
+2. Make a realistic budget

-3. Set aside some money for emergency savings.
+3. Set aside some money for emergency savings

-4. Get a copy of your credit report.
+4. Get a copy of your credit report

 Obviously, make sure you are paying at least the minimum amount on each card on time each month.
 Another suggestion is to set up a column with a % of available credit.
 Depending on where you are, set goals to reduce this amount.
-If you are maxed on all cards, I suggest aiming for 80% on all cards, followed by 50%, then 30%, then 0.
+If you are maxed on all cards, I suggest aiming for 80% on all cards, followed by 50%, then 30%, then 0%.
 Getting your debt ratio under control will help improve your credit score.

-5. Call your creditors.
+5. Call your creditors

-Explain to them WHY you can’t make your payments, and what you’d like them to do for you, and negotiate.
-They may not always agree, but it is worth a shot.
-Make sure you get any agreement you make with them IN WRITING in case you have any issues you need to dispute down the road.
+Explain to them why you can’t make your payments, what measures you’ve already taken to improve the payment situation and what you’d like them to do for you.
+Try to negotiate, they may not always agree, but it is worth a shot.
+Make sure you get any new agreement you make with them in writing in case you have any issues you need to dispute down the road.